yaweiw/elk-managed-service-poc/helm-elk/README.md

 3. Make sure image registry contains elasticsearch:1.0.0, logstash:1.0.0, kibana:1.0.0.
 If not, follow the instructions in /docker directory.

 ### Install
-1. Just configure start.sh
+1. Just configure start-elk.sh
-    1. Configure the registry's url, username, password, email
+    1. Configure the registry's url, username, password, email in start-elk.sh
     2. There should be a Standard_LRS storage accout use the same Resource Group as the container service, configure the storageAccount and location.
-    3. Set replicaCount in command line parameter
+    3. Config everything else in config.yaml
-2. Launch start.sh
+2. Launch start-elk.sh

 ## Verify the installation
 * ```kubectl proxy```.
 Launch k8s portal and verify the deployment status.